Your Goal: Mental calmness, free from mental agitation.

 Yes, this is how it is and an opportunity for you to develop insight.
 While your awareness is dull, are you able to be aware of how unclearly aware you are?
 It is just knowing your state of mind, regardless of what it is, to learn about its natural nature, that you are developing as an insight meditator.

 It feels frustrating because no stress event happened before, just many people being sick around me.
+And yet it is happening because it is its nature, and it has one message:

 "You don't own me, control me; let me go".